-- 6.8.1 Be individuals with senior positions within their governments who make TB an important part of their platform, who have influence at country and global level, and who are advocates for the Partnership. - 6.8.2 Have relevant experience in global health and should be senior enough within their country to influence country, regional, and global policies and financing - 6.8.3 Ideally be a high-level individual, such as a Minister of Health, or other high-level government official or Minister of another relevant sector such as Gender Ministry, Finance Ministry, Labor Ministry, etc.
+- 6.7.1 Be individuals with senior positions within their governments who make TB an important part of their platform, who have influence at country and global level, and who are advocates for the partnership.
+From a company with demonstrated commitment to global health - 6.7.2 Have relevant experience in global health and should be senior enough within their country to influence country, regional, and global policies and financing - 6.7.3 Ideally be high-level individual, such as a Minister of Health, or other high-level government official or Minister of another relevant sector such as Gender Ministry, Finance Ministry, Labor Ministry, etc.

-6.9 Working Group criteria
+6.8 Working Group criteria

-The purpose of the Working Groups is to provide a platform for communication to inform and promote policies and guidelines in support of the implementation of the Global Plan.
-The Working Groups have been broadly divided into research Working Groups (New Drugs, New Diagnostics, and New Vaccines) and implementation Working Groups (Global Laboratory Initiative, Global Drug Resistant TB Initiative, TB/HIV, Child and Adolescent TB, Public-Private Mix and End TB Transmission Initiative).
+The purpose of the Working Groups is to provide a platform for communication to inform and promote policies and guidelines in support of implementation of the Global Plan.
+The Working Groups have been broadly divided into research Working Groups (New Drugs, New Diagnostics, and New Vaccines) and implementation Working Groups (DOTS Expansion, MDR-TB, TB/HIV, and GLI).
 As such, one Working Group seat will be allocated to the constituency of research Working Groups and the other to the constituency of implementation Working Groups.